Our understanding of "Quality" in the Department of Pathology at Michigan Medicine may not be exactly what you’re expecting.

 A comprehensive Departmental Quality Plan ensures that the goals, organization, and expectations for operational quality activities are clearly defined and communicated to Departmental faculty and staff.
 The Quality Plan is also used to ensure accountability and engagement at all levels of the Department for activities and behaviors that drive quality outcomes and patient safety.
 Using the CLSI ‘s twelve Quality System Essentials as a foundation, the plan is intended to align daily work with Departmental priorities, detect and reduce errors and variability, and identify opportunities for improvement.

-Ongoing internal audits ensure compliance with the Quality System Essentials as outlined in the Quality Plan and allow for identification of vulnerabilities and remediation of issues before quality is affected.
-The audit schedules for CP and AP are available in the tabs above.
+Ongoing internal audits ensure compliance with the Quality System Essentials as outlined in the Quality Plan and allow for the identification of vulnerabilities and remediation of issues before quality is affected.

 The plan is reviewed on an annual basis to evaluate the continued effectiveness of the program elements and updated as necessitated.
-For the most current quality plan, click here to log into Master Control and search for document "QUAL-POL-0002."
+For the most current quality plan, click here Annual Quality Plan.

 The Department of Pathology uses the Clinical and Laboratory Standards Institute (CLSI)’s Quality Management System as its comprehensive quality model for laboratory services.
 This system consists of twelve Quality System Essentials (QSE’s):